KSechkar/pipette_opt/README.md

 Completing the test run for all 95 input sizes takes >24h, so it is recommended to launch the program on a server, rather than a laptop or a PC.

+To test the outcomes for the [DNA-BOT](https://github.com/BASIC-DNA-ASSEMBLY/DNA-BOT) package for automating BASIC assembly, download the DNA-BOT package (version 14 July 2020), and follow the instructions to modify the code.
+Run 'dnabot_app.py', choosing 'storch_et_al_cons.csv' as the construct file and 'BIOLEGIO_BASIC_STD_SET_2_columns.csv' and 'part_plate_2_230419.csv' as part source files.

+To test the outcomes for the [MoClo automation](https://github.com/DAMPLAB/OT2-MoClo-Transformation-Ecoli) package, download the DNA-BOT package (version 18 November 2020), and follow the instructions to modify the code.
+Run 'moclo_transform_generator.py', choosing to make 'single' combinations, and selecting 'input-dna-map.csv' as the DNA plate map and 'combination-to-make-72.csv' as the list of DNA part combinations to assemble together.

 ## Algorihm implementations
 There are three subpackages, each of which implements one of the three approaches to solving the tip consumption optimisation problem: